The Lawns

 The East Lawn, right hand side facing the Pavilion

-Central Broadwalk, Herbaceous Borders
+Central Broadwalk, Mixed Borders

-The holly hedge backing the borders is made up of a variety of hollies, some of which were propagated at the Handsworth Nursery, by Fisher Son and Sibray.
+The holly hedge backing the borders is made up of a variety of hollies, some of which were propagated at the old Handsworth Nursery, by Fisher Son and Sibray.

-Through the summer and autumn months, against the solid green backdrop of the holly hedges, the scale of the planting creates a splendid display with eye-catching subjects such as Crambe cordifolia, Iris sibirica 'Dreaming Yellow', Campanula spp, Geranium 'Patricia' followed by Aster spp, and Chelone obliqua (twisted shell flower).
+Through the summer and autumn months, against the backdrop of the holly hedges, the scale of the planting creates a splendid display with eye-catching subjects such as Crambe cordifolia, Iris sibirica 'Dreaming Yellow', Campanula spp, Geranium 'Patricia' followed by Aster spp, and Chelone obliqua (twisted shell flower).

 A fine Ligustrum lucidum ‘Excelsum Suberbum (variegated Chinese privet) flowers beautifully in early autumn.